 I cannot stress just how diverse Albania is.
 It may be a small, often-overlooked country, but it packs a huge punch culturally and geographically.
 The sunny beaches of Sarandë couldn’t be more different from the mountainous, alpine terrain of locations like Theth and Kruje in northern Albania.
 It’s also a far cry from the bustling capital, Tirana, and the picturesque farmlands of Daias and Lezhë.

-As Sarandë is the biggest hotspot along the Albanian Riviera, it’s one of the cities I was most looking forward to visiting.
+As Sarandë is one of the most popular hotspots along the Albanian Riviera, it’s one of the cities I was most looking forward to visiting.
 And it did not disappoint.
-My friend Erjan from Travel Media EU took me to a number of impressive locations, including an ancient archaeological site, a beautiful castle, and an offshore mussel farm.
+My guide Erjan from Travel Media EU took me to a number of impressive locations, including an ancient archaeological site, a beautiful castle, and an offshore mussel farm.
 We even squeezed in a few minutes to enjoy the city’s main attraction, its stunning beach and aquamarine waters.

 Everywhere I went, the people were kind and warm.
 The people of Sarandë showed the same kind of hospitality and friendliness I’d come to expect in the Balkans.
 And the food is out of this world!
 I ate some of the tastiest seafood of my life in Sarandë, so if you’re a foodie, you won’t be disappointed.
 Every day in this city was an adventure.
 These are the top 10 things to see and do in Sarandë, Albania!